mavryk-network/mavryk-protocol/docs/paris/glossary.rst

     The accuser is awarded some funds from the security deposit of the accused.

-    When using :ref:`Octez <octez>`, accusation operations are emitted by the accuser daemon.
+    When using :ref:`Octez <mavkit>`, accusation operations are emitted by the accuser daemon.
 Note that this daemon is not associated to a delegate: accusation operations are anonymous, and any delegate can include them in a block.

 .. _def_account_paris: